 Theodore P Watson, Esq.
-A federal contractor under investigation or indictment can be charged with defrauding the Government by knowingly providing goods that were procured in violation of the Buy American Act and the U.S. Trade Agreements Act.
-These laws are in place to protect jobs in the United States and to keep the sale of American products to their maximum.
-As government contractor fraud defense attorneys, we represent large and small businesses facing investigations, indictments for Buy American Act fraud.
+A federal contractor under investigation or indictment can be charged with defrauding the Government by knowingly providing goods that were procured in violation of the Buy American Act (BAA) and the U.S. Trade Agreements Act.
+BAA compliance laws are in place to protect jobs in the United States and to keep the sale of American products to their maximum.
+As government contractor fraud defense attorneys, we represent large and small businesses facing investigations and indictments for Buy American Act fraud.

-The Buy American Act, 41 U.S.C.A. §10a-d., allows a preference for American-made goods in federal construction procurements.
-“The Act” requires the federal government to purchase domestic “articles, material and supplies” when they are bought for public use (on a government construction project) unless a specific exemption applies.
+The Buy American Act, 41 U.S.C.A. §10a-d., allows a preference for goods made in America when it comes to federal construction procurements.
+“The Act” or “BAA” requires the federal government to purchase domestic “articles, material and supplies” when they are bought for public use (on a federal construction project) unless a specific legal exemption applies.

 The Federal Acquisition Regulations (FAR), subpart 25, has detailed guidance and rules for determining if your products, parts, or end products meet the domestic or foreign origin legal requirement for purposes of the Buy American Act.
 There are many broad exemptions to the Buy American Act.
 For example, the Act does not apply if the purchasing agency determines “it to be inconsistent with the public interest, or the cost to be unreasonable.”
 41 USC §10a.

 Furthermore, under the U.S. Trade Agreements Act of 1979, the President is authorized to waive any procurement law or regulation (including the Buy American Act) that would accord foreign products less favorable treatment than that given to domestic products.
 19 U.S.C.A. §2511.
 Treaties and agreements may place limitations on the Act’s applicability.